swedenconnect/technical-framework/03 - Registry for Identifiers.md

 <a name="authentication-context-uris-for-uncertified-providers"></a>
 ##### 3.1.1.2.
 Authentication Context URIs for Uncertified Providers

-The assurance levels defined in section [3.1.1](#authentication-context-uris) may only be used by Identity Providers, or OpenID Providers, that have been reviewed and approved by the Swedish Agency for Digital Government (Digg) according to \[[TillitRamv](#tillitramv)\].
-For providers that have not undergone a review process but make a self declaration to be compliant with \[[TillitRamv](#tillitramv)\] this specification defines the following authentication context URIs:
+The assurance levels defined in section [3.1.1](#authentication-context-uris) may only be used by Identity Providers, or OpenID Providers, that have been reviewed and approved by the Swedish Agency for Digital Government (Digg) according to \[[SE.Trust](#se-trust)\].
+For providers that have not undergone a review process but make a self declaration to be compliant with \[[SE.Trust](#se-trust)\] this specification defines the following authentication context URIs:

 | **URL** | **Object** | **Reference** |
 | :--- | :--- | :--- |